Fredriko83/fredriko83.github.io/_posts/2015-11-17-working-with-jekyll.markdown

 ### Steep hill to climb...
 I have now spent around two weeks playing around with Jekyll and it's been a long and troublesome road.
 Since I already think the combination of HTML, CSS and Javascript is quite confusing at the beginning Jekyll didn't help at all.
 But as usual, the more i played around the more i learned.
-I don't know how many hours I have spent just trying to fins something I know that i seen before somewhere, So there have been times where Jekyll drove me crazy but for the most part it's been a really fun and educational experience.
+I don't know how many hours I have spent just trying to find something I know that I seen before somewhere, So there have been times where Jekyll have been very frustrating but for the most part it's been a really fun and educational experience.

 ### The good: